rohith-vallabhaneni/sample-repo-1/README.md

 # sample-repo-1
-This is a sample repository
+This is a sample repository for test purpouse